Dice Art: Everything You Need to Know

 4. Build it

 Follow the pattern row by row.
-Diceify's step-by-step builder highlights your current position and tells you exactly which die to place next, so you never lose your place or miscount.
+Diceify's step-by-step builder highlights your current position and tells you exactly which die to place next.

 Dice art examples